AbrarAlzubaidi/Registration-Django/Document.md

 - form for the user, for login and register.
 - user form `NewUserForm` for changing some constrains but mainly to add widgets into forms and some validation for each attribute. to make sure every thing is in the right way, and consider all the edge cases that might happen when user interact with the form.
+- form for the reset password `CustomPasswordResetForm` form to add widget for it.

 ## Tests